-On our way to Međugorje, we will have a short visit to the old part of Konjic.
-Konjic is known for The Old Stone Bridge, which was connecting the banks of the Neretva river for centuries, since 1682. until WW2, when it was destroyed by German occupiers, during the withdrawal of their troops.
+On our way to Mostar and Medjugorje, we will have a short visit to the old part of Konjic.
+Konjic is known for The Old Stone Bridge, which was connecting the banks of the Neretva river for centuries, since 1682.
+This lasted until WW2, when it was destroyed by German occupiers, during the withdrawal of their troops.

-The next stop is Jablanica, where you will find the famous bridge that the Partisans blew up in order to trick Fascist troops during WW2.
+The next stop is Jablanica, where you will find a famous bridge that the Partisans blew up in order to trick Fascist troops during WW2.
 You will hear the amazing history of this bridge and one of the most famous battles in the Balkans in WW2 – “Battle on River Neretva”.

 The messages attributed to Our Lady of Medjugorje have a strong following among Catholics worldwide.
 Medjugorje has become one of the most visited pilgrimage sites for Catholics in the world and has turned into Europe’s third most important apparition site, where each year more than 1 million people visit.

 It has been estimated that 30 million pilgrims have come to Medjugorje since the reputed apparitions began in 1981.
 Many have reported visual phenomena in Medjugorje including the sun spinning in the sky or changing colour and figures such as hearts and crosses around the sun.